linuxserver/docker-code-server/README.md

 &nbsp;
 ## Application Setup

 Access the webui at `http://<your-ip>:8443`.
 For github integration, drop your ssh key in to `/config/.ssh`.
 Then open a terminal from the top menu and set your github username and email via the following commands
 ```
 git config --global user.name "username"
 git config --global user.email "email address"
 ```

+### Hashed code-server password
+If you wish to use the [hashed password](https://github.com/cdr/code-server/blob/v3.8.0/doc/FAQ.md#can-i-store-my-password-hashed) funtion in code-server, you need to pass the `HASHED_PASSWORD` environment variable, as well as the `PASSWORD` variable.
+Note: Use printf instead of echo as echo introduces newlines in the hash

 ## Docker Mods